Mercer County hardware store now offering curbside pick-up

 MERCER, Pa.
-(WKBN) – ACE Fix-It Hardware Store in Mercer, Pennsylvania, is no longer allowing walk-ins, but has an alternative.
+(WYTV) – ACE Fix-It Hardware Store in Mercer, Pennsylvania, is no longer allowing walk-ins, but has an alternative.

 Because the store is locked to the public due to COVID-19, workers are now doing curbside pick-up.